btc022003/restify-upload-file/README.md

 ## restify-upload-file

-a plugin for uploda image file
+a plugin for upload image file

 ### Install